-Spiritual direction is a process which has been offered within faith traditions as a part of formation for religious professionals and selected lay leaders.
-During the last fifteen years training has shifted from small, independent programs to comprehensive programs housed in or affiliated with learning institutions such as Cherry Hill Seminary.
+Spiritual Direction has been a process offered within faith traditions as a part of formation for religious professionals and selected lay leaders.
+During the last 15 years training has shifted from small, independent programs to comprehensive programs housed in or affiliated with learning institutions such as Cherry Hill Seminary.
 Our program equips students to practice with seekers of a variety of (and no) spiritual identities.

-- Have some theological background - Cohort-based virtual community of international learners - Teachers from Pagan, indigenous, Catholic, Sufi, neuro-diverse, gender-diverse (and more) wisdom - Grounded in earth-relating traditions - Focus on building a community of accountability and support. - Celebrating the knowledge you are whole, holy and worthy.
+- Cohort-based virtual community of international learners - Teachers from Pagan, Indigenous, Catholic, Sufi, neuro-diverse, gender-fabulous, (and more) wisdom - Grounded in earth-relating traditions - Focus on building a community of accountability and support. - Celebrating the knowledge you are whole holy and worthy.